The forests around Ruidoso offer a variety of outdoor experiences.

 The White Mountain Wilderness was created and granted permanent protection through the Wilderness Act of 1964.
 Under the Wilderness Act, the land is removed from any exploitation consideration, such as mining or logging.
 The Wilderness management scheme prohibits all types of motorized and mechanical travel, including bicycles.
 Travel is by foot or horseback, only.
 In addition, all types of motorized equipment such as chain saws and generators are prohibited as well.
 The Wilderness Act states that the land will be maintained and managed in a 'primitive' state.

 The White Mountain Wilderness is comprised of a north-south trending ridge and canyon system, that forms the divide of the Sacramento Mountains .
 The eastern side of the range provides the primary access points and is characterized by moderate-sloped, forested canyons and small streams.
 The more remote western side of the range has rough, steep, rocky canyons with little water.
-Access to the west side is difficult.
-The trails are poorly defined in places and as a consequence, the area receives little use.
+These trails are poorly defined in places and receives little use.

 The White Mountain Wilderness Area has a well-developed system of Trailheads and trails.
 The number and distribution of trails provide an almost infinite number of hiking options for everyone.
 Novices to experts can find hiking opportunities to fulfill their desires.

-For a FREE Ruidoso Area Trail Map stop by the Ruidoso.net office.
+The FREE Ruidoso Area Hiking Trail Map and Walking Trail Guide are available at the Ruidoso.net office.

 1204 Mechem #1